BEiT: BERT Pre-Training of Image Transformers: Experiments

 Moreover, we compare \our{} with previous state-of-the-art self-supervised methods for Transformer, such as DINO~\citep{dino}, and MoCo v3~\citep{mocov3}.
 Our proposed method outperforms previous models on ImageNet fine-tuning.
 Among them, iGPT-1.36B~\citep{igpt} uses much more parameters (i.e., $1.36$B vs $86$M), and ViT-JFT300M~\citep{vit} is pretrained on larger corpus (i.e., $300$M vs $1.3$M), while others pretrain ViT-Base on ImageNet-1K. iGPT-1.36B and ViT-JFT300M are the most comparable methods, which also follows auto-encoding pre-training for vision Transformer.
 Specifically, iGPT uses clustered image tokens as both input and output for image GPT or image BERT.
 In contrast, we use image patches as input to preserve raw pixels, and employ discrete visual tokens as a prediction bottleneck.
 ViT-JFT300 predicts the mean, 3-bit color of each masked patch, rather than visual tokens learned by discrete VAE.
-Moreover, \our{} outperforms DINO~\citep{dino} on ImageNet, and MoCo v3 on CIFAR-100, respectively.
 We also pretrain the self-supervised tasks of \our{} and DINO in a multi-task learning manner, which is presented in Appendix~\ref{app:multitask:dino}.

 In addition, we evaluate our proposed method with intermediate fine-tuning.
 In other words, we first pretrain \our{} in a self-supervised manner, and then fine-tune the pretrained model on ImageNet with labeled data.
 The results show that \our{} is complementary to supervised pre-training, achieving additional gain after intermediate fine-tuning on ImageNet.